-The funds contributed to the CEF are held by them and are available for distribution as grants to eligible applicants for a specific purpose in consultation with the directors.
+The funds contributed to and held by the Community Enterprise FoundationTM (CEF) are available for distribution as grants to eligible applicants for a specific purpose in consultation with the directors.

 When the company pays a contribution in to the CEF, the company loses control over the funds at that point.
 While the directors are involved in the payment of grants, the funds are not refundable to the company.